khulnasoft-lab/hooker/docs/blueprints/external-healthcheck.md

 ## Sample Configs
 In this case a sample configuration for the components can be described as follows:

-### Postee Config
+### Hooker Config

-Postee Actions dispatches calls via the HTTP Action to 3 different AWS Lambda URLs.
+Hooker Actions dispatches calls via the HTTP Action to 3 different AWS Lambda URLs.
 These requests are performed in parallel.
 In addition, the operator is performed of the trigger and notified via a Slack message.

 ```yaml
 routes: